Vaseline is generally not recommended for vaginal use due to potential irritation and infection risks.

 - Water-Based Lubricants: These are widely available, compatible with condoms, easy to clean up, and gentle on mucous membranes.

-- Silicone-Based Lubricants: Longer-lasting than water-based types without being greasy; also condom-safe but harder to wash off skin.
+- Silicone-Based Lubricants: Longer-lasting than water-based types without being petroleum-based; they are also generally condom-safe.

 A Quick Comparison Table of Common Vaginal Lubricants